 With the help of the Cherokee, Ogle cut, hewed, and notched logs in the flats.
 He returned home to Edgefield to retrieve his family.
 Shortly after his arrival in Edgefield, however, a malaria epidemic swept the low country, and Ogle succumbed.
 His widow, Martha Jane Huskey Ogle moved the family to Virginia, where she had relatives.
 Martha Ogle and her brother, and the rest of the family made their way to what is now Gatlinburg.

 In the 1880s, the invention of the band saw and the logging railroad led to a boom in the lumber industry.
 Extensive logging in the early 1900s led to increased calls by conservationists for federal action.
 And in 1911 Congress passed the Weeks Act to allow for the purchase of land for national forests.
 The Great Smoky Mountains National Park was opened in 1934.
 This changed Gatlinburg radically.

 Gatlinburg is an important tourism destination in Tennessee, with many man-made attractions.
 During the Christmas season the entire downtown area is decorated with lights for the Winterfest Celebration.
 Obtaining a marriage license in Tennessee, Gatlinburg is popular, hence it’s a destination for weddings and honeymoon vacations.

-Explore the best journey planner for your visit to Gatlinburg and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Gatlinburg and create a flawless plan in few simple steps!